 If you were not abreast of Connor's background, nothing would have seemed to be awry when he was in attendance at the Louis Vuitton show or was seen in the front row (and backstage) at Alyx’s Spring/Summer 2019 show days later, dressed in wares from the budding young brand of current Nike collaborator Matthew Williams, who also collaborated with Dior this season.
 Williams, as you may know, first found design fame when he launched Been Trill alongside fellow Kanye West co-horts Virgil Abloh, Heron Preston, Justin Saunders, and YWP, in 2012.

 Save for his elaborate facewear (i.e., a bandana mask and Alyx headscarf), the same could be said of ASAP Bari, who was front and center at the Alyx show, posing for photos alongside Kanye West and rapper/former Christian Dior campaign star ASAP Rocky.
-After the fact, 26-year the old rapper, born Jabari Shelton, was featured in an image on the official Alyx Instagram account.
+After the fact, 26-year the old co-founder of the A$AP Mob, born Jabari Shelton, was featured in an image on the official Alyx Instagram account.